juliannamartinez/juliannamartinez/README.md

 I'm an aspiring data scientist/analyst 👩‍💻 I'm most in my element making beautiful graphs and figures to tell a story with data.
 I'm currently working as a rules analyst at a fast growing startup.
 I am a recently graduate of Data Science and Business Analytics post-graduate certificate course via The University of Texas at Austin 🤠

-✨ Check out my personal wesbite! martinezjulianna.com
+✨ Check out my personal wesbite [here](https://www.martinezjulianna.com/)!

 ## Skills and Expertise
 - Programming: Python (Pandas, NumPy, Scikit-learn), SQL, Tableau